“Trouble springs from idleness and grievous toil from needless ease”

 Character formation

-This involves the utilization of activity based camps for the younger children.
-The essence of the activities in these places is geared towards teaching the children the importance of timeliness, patience, discipline, team work, resilience, independence and leadership.
+This involves using activity-based camps for younger children.
+The essence of the activities in these places is to teach children the importance of timeliness, patience, discipline, teamwork, resilience, independence, and leadership.

 Internships or volunteering

-In addition, this period should also be seen as an added advantage for those that have very restricted schedules and would therefore be challenged in spending prolonged quality time with their children.
-By taking leave off work for a period could help in fostering tighter bonds between parents and children.
+In addition, this period should also be seen as an added advantage for those with very restricted schedules who would otherwise struggle to spend extended quality time with their children.
+Taking a leave of absence from work for a period could help foster tighter bonds between parents and children.
 It will also create the opportunity to take a break and spend time together.

 [Summer holidays – The perfect time to start a journal]